scrabbletank/farhome-rules/rulesdoc.md

 A slowed creature's Move and Sprint speeds are reduced by 1.
 Each level of slow reduces the value by 1, to a minimum of 1.

 ##### Stagger
-A staggered creature adds 2 bad dice to dexterity ability checks and saving throws.
-In addition they are unable to take reactions.
+A staggered creature is unable to take reactions.

 ##### Stunned
 A stunned creature cannot move or take actions, and automatically fail Strength and Dexterity saving throws.
 Attackers gain combat advantage against this target.